Group Visits to Biddulph Grange

 Food and drink

-The shop has a range of souvenirs and plants for you to take a memory of Biddulph Grange home with you.
+The shop has a range of gifts and plants for you to take a memory of Biddulph Grange home with you.

 Opening and admission prices

-We’re open every day of the year except 24 and 25 December.
+We’re open every day of the week from February to October and five days a week in winter (please check our opening times for further details).
 We welcome groups of all sizes and discounts apply to groups over 15.
 Group admission rates (15+) for non-NT members are £9.00 per person.

 • Complimentary admission voucher for your familiarisation visit